TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="http://www.nasa.gov/press-release/nasa-will-inspire-world-when-it-returns-mars-samples-to-earth-in-2033" >🔗</a> **[NASA]** NASA Will Inspire World When It Returns Mars Samples to Earth in 2033
 - <a href="https://spacenews.com/nasa-prepares-to-award-sls-launch-services-contract-to-boeing-northrop-joint-venture/" >🔗</a> **[SpaceNews]** NASA prepares to award SLS launch services contract to Boeing-Northrop joint venture
 - <a href="https://spacenews.com/cas-space-puts-six-satellites-in-orbit-with-first-orbital-launch/" >🔗</a> **[SpaceNews]** CAS Space puts six satellites in orbit with first orbital launch
 - <a href="https://spacenews.com/esa-selects-viasat-for-multi-orbit-satellite-communication-study/" >🔗</a> **[SpaceNews]** ESA selects Viasat for multi-orbit satellite communications study
 - <a href="https://spacenews.com/startup-wallaroo-labs-wins-space-force-contract-to-model-performance-of-ai-on-edge-devices/" >🔗</a> **[SpaceNews]** Startup Wallaroo Labs wins Space Force contract to model performance of AI on edge devices
-- <a href="http://www.nasa.gov/press-release/nasa-prepares-for-space-launch-system-rocket-services-contract" >🔗</a> **[NASA]** NASA Prepares for Space Launch System Rocket Services Contract

 ### Launch-related News 🚀